-Horse Racing Ground Explained
+Horse Racing Ground Conditions Explained:

 The most important factor to remember is the more it rains the softer the ground.